MyLife-Services/mylife-maht/README.md

   - "verbal" command would map to search of ecosystem, followed by animation of a JSON schema and saving it in its members partition... it should be as easy as that! zoinks?!
 - give MAHT/${MEMBERAGENT} DOM access
   - branding and styling engine
+  - each relationship sandbox (of course, any endpoint, if one wanted, I presume) could have its own collaborative styling profile that would incorporate cooperative feedback
   - magic personalization
 	- make my background blue
 	- no, revert